 - To see the tag information, go to the Calculation dialog and open the Article View Settings.
 Select the Grouping tab and check the boxes for the relevant part tagging categories.
 Back in the Calculation, click the Refresh button.
 Information about each category is now displayed.

 Change the tag color by clicking the color preview box visible on each tag row.
 This will open the Color dialog where you can change the color of the bounding boxes in the 2D and 3D views:

-When you select one tag, the other tagged item’s boxes will change to gray.
+When you select one tag, the other tagged item’s boxes will change to grey.
 This helps you to see what you have tagged and what still needs tagging:

 Tagging rectangle property box have several options, a couple worth mentioning are these: